Frequent Questions: Resellers¶

-Gandi also maintains an abuse desk, which handles disputes between Gandi and it’s customers (e.g. spammers, fraudulent registrations, etc.).
+Gandi also maintains an abuse desk, which handles disputes between Gandi and it’s customers (such as spammers, fraudulent registrations, etc.)

 In the event that our reseller agreement expires or is terminated, what is the customer experience?
 What happens to the domains they purchased through our interface?
-How/where do they go to manage these?¶
+How and where do they go to manage these domains?¶

 By default, in such a case the ownership of the domains would remain with the customers.
 All the customer accounts would be released by you, and the customers would become direct Gandi customers.
 They would be directed to use the Gandi web site to manage their domains.
-Alternatives may be possible, should a third party become involved and wish to take over control of the accounts from you, you could contact us to make those arrangements.
+Alternative arrangements may be possible.
+For example, if a third party become involved and wished to take over control of the accounts from you, you could contact us to make those arrangements.

 We provide resellers access to our standard documentation, LiveDNS API, and legacy (v4) API.
 We also provide phone support for resellers.